-DNS over Discord · 1.1.1.1 docs
+DNS over Discord

 Once the bot is in your server, type

-/dig to begin using the bot's main command — performing DNS lookups.
+/dig to start performing DNS lookups.
 This will provide a native interface within Discord that allows you to specify the domain to lookup, an optional DNS record type and an optional flag for a short result.

-If only a domain is given for the command, the bot will default to looking for 'A' DNS records, and will return the full format result, not the short form.
+If only a domain is given for the command, the bot will default to looking for

+A DNS records, and will return the full format result, not the short form.

 /dig domain: cloudflare.com